 - Cleansport NXT is a technology applied to various products and footwear to control odor.
 The Clearwater CNX uses this component to keep the foot fresh during perspiration.

-The Keen Clearwater CNX sandal generally runs true to size.
-The men’s and women’s versions are available in whole and half sizes.
+The Keen Clearwater CNX sandal is for men and women.
 Its toe box is generous enough for adequate movement of the toes without pinching.
 The lacing system allows the sandal to conform to the shape of the foot without any pressure points.

 The natural flexibility and enhanced ground contact of the Clearwater CNX come from its multi-directional flex grooves.
 It also has a non-marking rubber outsole for traction.
 Further improving its grip for tackling wet surfaces is its razor siping.
 As a continuation of the outsole, the Clearwater CNX features Keen.Protect–a toe cap that encloses the sandal's front end to safeguard the foot against accidental stubbing and injury.